 So, how do we plan for short term goals?
 You Don’t!!

 Instead of planning for these goals, we need to be prepared for them.
 Few ways which you can be prepared for this is

 - Have some amount of cash beyond emergency funds in low-risk mutual funds.
 Allows you to dip into them

 - Ensure that you have a good credit score.
 Allow you to borrow at a very low cost without disturbing your other investments

 - Credit Cards: Have the best credit cards to get no-cost EMI schemes.

-The trick here is to always have source of funds which help you meet these goals without you touching your Long term investments.
-To continue with phone example, instead of break your Equity Mutual funs take the phone on no cost EMI using your credit card
+The trick here is to always have a source of funds that help you meet these goals without you touching your Long term investments.
+To continue with phone example, instead of break your Equity Mutual funs take the phone on no-cost EMI using your credit card

 Long Term Goals

 Long term goals are something which every single financial app, advisor agent, tool asks you to choose and plan for.
 The usual tenure for these goals is 10 years and beyond.

 We think that is dumb and outright wrong.
 Let me take a few examples to illustrate this